calm your mind.

 eight-limbed path of yoga

 THE EIGHT LIMBS.
 Ashtanga literally means eight limbs, or steps.
-At its root, it’s a spiritual practice that purifies the body, mind, and heart.
-The entire journey of yoga is in practicing all eight limbs.
-This path can open your mind and heart to the core of who you are and deepen the connection with your spirit, and God.
-The Yoga Sutras, written by Patanjali, note these eight steps.
-The text contains four chapters of 196 sutras.
-Sadhana Pada, chapter two, outlines the eight-limbed path.
+At its root, it’s a spiritual practice that purifies body, mind, and heart.
+The entire journey of yoga is practicing all eight limbs.
+This path opens your mind and heart to the core of who you are.
+The Yoga Sutras by Patanjali note the eight steps.

 The Eight Limbs of Yoga: